jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/Operations_Manual/clustering-overview.md

     replicas = ["member-1"]

-You can now use any of the three member nodes to access the data residing in the datastore.
+You can now use any of the three member (machines) nodes to access the data residing in the datastore.
 For example, if you want to view information about shard designated as *member-1* on a node, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:*

 If prompted, enter admin as both the username and password.
 *HTTP: EXPECTED RESPONSE*